MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Resolve Certificate Update issue for your Application Gateway

-We have detected that one or more of your Application Gateways is unable to fetch the latest version certificate present in your Key Vault.
-If it is intended to use a particular version of the certificate, ignore this message.
+We detected that one or more of your Application Gateways is unable to fetch the latest version certificate present in your Key Vault.
+If it's intended to use a particular version of the certificate, ignore this message.

 Learn more about [Application gateway - AppGwAdvisorRecommendationForCertificateUpdateErrors (Resolve Certificate Update issue for your Application Gateway)]().